 Conduct Regular Parts Reviews

 Manufacturers also provide companies with schedules telling them which parts they will need to service and after how long.
-For instance, they may need to check air hose fittings on a hydraulic system once per month to make sure that they maintain their seal.
+For instance, they may need to check air hose fittings on an Approved Hydraulics once per month to make sure that they maintain their seal.

 Regular parts reviews are critical for keeping equipment running for as long as possible.
 Following the manufacturer’s guidance can help to dramatically extend the life of the machines you depend on and keep them humming smoothly.